Long-term Relationship Advice for People with HIV

 Protecting Your Partner and Supporting Their Health

 As the partner can, can I avoid catching HIV?
 Transmission of HIV is done through body fluids like blood, semen, breast milk, virginal fluid, and other body fluids that contain blood.
-By avoiding these types of body fluids, the partner can easily be free from getting HIV positive.
-Body contact like handshaking, normal skin contact, and hugging can’t transmit HIV, but if kissing while both partners have mouth ulcers, it may be possible.
+By avoiding these types of body fluids, the partner can easily be accessible from getting HIV positive.
+Body contact like handshaking, regular skin contact, and hugging can’t transmit HIV, but if kissing while both partners have mouth ulcers, it may be possible.

 Pregnancy Marriage with an infected partner is possible.
 Recorded cases around the world have documented instances where one partner tested positive.
 The safest approach to prevent infection is engaging in protected sex, and one of the best options may be to avoid pregnancy.
 Infected couples can still have children via the test-tube process.